 Cows that end the winter at a body condition score of 5 will experience this compensatory gain when they are let out onto spring pastures, allowing them to gain weight extremely efficiently.
 This is part of the secret why they are able to bounce back up to a body condition score of 7 before calving after only 4 to 6 weeks of grazing on a high-calorie spring pasture.

 If you're calving during the growing season, there is also no rush to wean in the fall.
 Other producers wean before they switch to their winter feed program so they can keep their cows from losing weight without spending a fortune on feed.

 But if you calve during the growing season, letting the cows keep producing milk during the winter won't hurt your bottom line since it's okay if they lose a little weight.
-In fact, as I explain in my book, you have every reason to delay weaning as long as possible so the calves can gain a little extra weight from their mother's milk.
+In fact, as I explain in my book, Grass Fed Cattle: how to produce and market natural beef, there are a lot of benefits to delaying weaning for as long as possible so the calves can gain a little extra weight from their mother's milk.
 As winter pasture quality declines, many cows will wean their calves on their own.

 And a powerful alternate calf marketing strategy